Shumway82/Binary-Classification/README.md

 providing means for automatic recognition of defects.
 However, traditional approaches for machine vision require experts to implement the necessary algorithms, take time to set up, and need fine tuned lighting installations.
-Deevio sets out to simplify the machine vision process drastically to bring automated quality control to broad application areas within a short time-to-market.
+The Company sets out to simplify the machine vision process drastically to bring automated quality control to broad application areas within a short time-to-market.
 We have successfully applied our machine vision technology to multiple use cases from different domains.
 Currently, we are building a prototype consisting of a camera and a computing device which can be deployed in a factory setting at a pilot customer.
-The goal of Deevio is to provide technology that covers different use cases including classification, defect localization and counting.
+The goal of the company is to provide technology that covers different use cases including classification, defect localization and counting.
 In the future, more data sources from the manufacturing process can be tapped to correlate visible occurrence with other production parameters.
-Thus, Deevio will be able to give detailed real-time insights into the production process.
+Thus, the company will be able to give detailed real-time insights into the production process.

 ## The Challenge
-The challenge is an opportunity to demonstrate proficiency with problem solving and collaboration skills we would expect you to use as Data Scientist at Deevio.
+The challenge is an opportunity to demonstrate proficiency with problem solving and collaboration skills we would expect you to use as Data Scientist at the Company.
 It consists of two tasks and is meant as the foundation for further onsite collaboration during your interview.
-Additionally, we want you to get a feel for some of the problems and tasks you'll encounter at Deevio.
+Additionally, we want you to get a feel for some of the problems and tasks you'll encounter at the company.

 ## Questions to keep in mind
 #### How well does your model perform?
 How does it compare to the simplest baseline model you can think of?